ministryofjustice/find-moj-data-user-guide/source/documentation/glossary.md

 ### Data custodian

-Responsible for the capture, storage, and disposal of data as per the Data owner and Data steward's requirements, and within the limits of data quality and security limitations.
+Responsible for the capture, storage, and disposal of data as per the data owner and data steward's requirements, and within the limits of data quality and security limitations.

 ### Data owner

-Senior leader within the business (DD and above) who sponsors and champions data governance work within their data domain.
+Senior leader within the business (deputy director and above) who sponsors and champions data governance work within their data domain.

 ### Data steward